My name is Miranda, and I have this problem where I tend to just say whatever. This is the part where you say, "hi, Miranda."Ask me things.

 Lastly, EXERCISE SAFE SITTING, FOLKS.
 Keep that glass cutter out of there because one of you might sit on it, and ouch.
 Also, I will judge you.

-Anonymous asked: So, I--a completely anonymous person--was wondering if you could go anywhere in the world that was not Europe/Canada/USA where would you go?
+Anonymous said: So, I--a completely anonymous person--was wondering if you could go anywhere in the world that was not Europe/Canada/USA where would you go?
 Why?

 Well, completely anonymous person, my first impulse would be to say New Zealand because that’s where the Lord of the Rings was filmed, and it looks gloriously beautiful.
 Plus, speaking of the Lord of the Rings, if I were in New Zealand, I’d be really tempted to dress up like a hobbit and mess with people (I’m sure I’m the very first person to think of that).
 Now, for your viewing pleasure, here’s one of my favorite photos on the internet.